scorpido74/azure-docs.nl-nl/articles/machine-learning/algorithm-module-reference/execute-r-script.md

     azureml_main <- function(dataframe1, dataframe2){
     print("R script run.")

-    # If a zip file is connected to the third input port, it is
+    # If a .zip file is connected to the third input port, it's
     # unzipped under "./Script Bundle".
 This directory is added
     # to sys.path.